Aleister Crowley: Berlin and London: 1930–1938

 Crowley left Busch and returned to London, where he took Pearl Brooksmith as his new Scarlet Woman.
 Undergoing further nasal surgery, it was here in 1932 that he was invited to be guest of honour at Foyles' Literary Luncheon, also being invited by Harry Price to speak at the National Laboratory of Psychical Research.
 In need of money, he launched a series of court cases against people whom he believed to have libelled him, some of which proved successful.
 He gained much publicity for his lawsuit against Constable and Co for publishing Nina Hamnett's Laughing Torso (1932)—a book he alleged libelled him by referring to his occult practice as black magic—but lost the case.
 The court case added to Crowley's financial problems, and in February 1935 he was declared bankrupt.
 During the hearing, it was revealed that Crowley was spending three times his income for several years.

 Crowley developed a friendship with Deidre Patricia Doherty; she offered to bear his child, who was born in May 1937.
 Named Randall Gair, Crowley nicknamed him Aleister Atatürk.
 He died in a car accident in 2002 at the age of 65.
 Crowley continued to socialize with friends, holding curry parties in which he cooked particularly spicy food for them.
 In 1936, he published his first book in six years, The Equinox of the Gods, which contained a facsimile of The Book of the Law and was considered to be volume III, number 3, of The Equinox periodical.
 The work sold well, resulting in a second print run.
 In 1937, he gave a series of public lectures on yoga in Soho.
-Crowley was now living largely off contributions supplied by O.T.O.'s Agape Lodge in California, led by rocket scientist Jack Parsons.
-Crowley was intrigued by the rise of Nazism in Germany, and influenced by his friend Martha Küntzel believed that Adolf Hitler might convert to Thelema; when the Nazis abolished the German O.T.O. and imprisoned Germer, who fled to the US, Crowley then lambasted Hitler as a black magician.
+Crowley was now living largely off contributions supplied by O.T.O.'s Agape Lodge in Los Angeles, later led by rocket scientist Jack Parsons.
+Crowley was intrigued by the rise of Nazism in Germany, and, influenced by his friend Martha Küntzel, believed that Adolf Hitler might convert to Thelema; when the Nazis abolished the German O.T.O. and imprisoned Germer, who subsequently fled to the US, Crowley then lambasted Hitler as a black magician.